Career Definition for a Mechanical Engineer

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that employment within mechanical engineering is expected to grow by about 5% between 2014 and 2024, slower than the average for all occupations.
-The BLS published the median annual income for a mechanical engineer as $83,590 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that employment within mechanical engineering is expected to grow by about 9% between 2016 and 2026, which is average for all occupations.
+The BLS published the median annual income for a mechanical engineer as $85,880 in May 2017.

 Find schools that offer these popular programs

 Those pursuing an education in mechanical engineering may be interested in similar occupations, such as mechanical engineering technician and electro-mechanical technician.

 Mechanical Engineering Technician

 If designing and testing mechanized equipment in a lab environment sounds intriguing, but the education and licensing requirements for an engineer do not, consider becoming a mechanical engineering technician.
 Working with mechanical engineers, these technicians check engineering drawings of new products for accuracy, produce drawings and diagrams of the manufacturing process, create and assemble new mechanical parts, run performance tests and compile data into written reports.

 To enter the field, earning an associate degree in mechanical engineering technology is usually the norm for most workers.
 According to the BLS, mechanical engineering technicians should see job opportunities increase by 5% from 2016-2026, resulting in the creation of 2,300 new positions.
 In May of 2017, the BLS reported that these technicians received a median yearly wage of $55,360.